Peeja/storacha-rfc/README.md

 ### The GraphQL API

-TK
+Reading data goes through the existing `Company` GraphQL type.
 The mutation `updateQuestionAnswer` is provided to write answers back.

 #### GraphQL Schema